 She comes with me through all the steps I take.
 Through the intricacies of my relationships, the then and the now – with effects as subtle and delicate as the pastel leaves turning, turning, circling, and spinning.
 I must know and accept her so that I might breathe myself forward into that deep and long dreaming of a different kind of realness in those nameless times to come.

 “Autumn fire, winter threat – a multiplicity of colors to discover, harmony; shock.”
 All this is there, here in my life – seen, wrestled with, named, and said yes to.
 Change.
 Seeing the truths of a life that can’t be predicted, knowing those pieces that suddenly shock.
 I am looking.

 Pieces Of A Life

 Yes, I am looking – at all that changes and all that stays the same.
 I am who I am, but I carefully take each piece of myself, turn it over in my hands; consider it.
 Now, I am not a passive journeyer carried only by seemingly random currents of change.

 Leo’s voice: “Colors change, make in a forest a leaf, each leaf, an individual.”

 A car circles around a turnabout.
 A Border collie saunters across a field of high grass and flowers, sniffing, smelling; the smell leads him farther on his way.
 “It is Sunday, a day of leaves in their season.”
 What is my season?

-Here comes another small child with hood pulled over his head; running across fallen pink leaves quilted on green grass.
+Here comes another small child, not me, with a hood, pulled over his head; running across fallen pink leaves quilted on green grass.
 He hesitates in front of stairs leading into a gazebo; and then he climbs, carefully, step-by-step.
-He has his intent.
+This child has his intent.
 He’s going somewhere.
 Yet another child falls into leaves, his hood a barrier to the chill of the day.
 He rights himself, taking off out of sight behind a tree.